thebrowsercompany/gha-aws-ssm-get-parameter/README.md

 # gha-aws-ssm-get-parameter

-Get a parameter from AWS SSM and store it on the system.
+A GitHub action that gets a parameter from AWS SSM and stores it on the system.

 ## Usage